julekgwa/21sh/README.md

  * :arrow_up: UP or :arrow_down: DOWN
 * Copy and Paste
  * CTRL-W - Copy what is currently in front of the cursor.
- * CTRL-I - Copy the entire line that has being typed.
+ * CTRL-G - Copy the entire line that has being typed.
  * CTRL-K - Cut or delete what is currently in front of the cursor.
  * CTRL-X - Cut or delete the entire line that has being typed.
- * CTRL-V - Paste the last thing you deleted (using CTRL-K, CTRL-W, CTRL-I or CTRL-X ).
+ * CTRL-V - Paste the last thing you deleted (using CTRL-K, CTRL-W, CTRL-G or CTRL-X ).
 * Auto complete
 * unset
 * export